 How do I know if a tornado will touch down where I live?

-The National Weather Service broadcasts severe weather conditions on radio, TV, or on NOAA Weather Radio.
-Every host family should have a NOAA weather radio in the home or a weather alert app on their phone.
-The radio or phone app makes a loud alert sound, letting you know there is an emergency.
-Ask your host parents to make sure your have this app.
+The National Weather Service broadcasts severe weather conditions on radio, TV, or on phone apps.
+Every host family should have a weather alert app on their phone or another way to know about dangerous weather in their area.
+Ask your host parents to make sure you have this app.
 Some areas of Atlanta have outside warning sirens.
-This is a very loud alert sound outside.
-The siren is activated when a tornado has been sighted in the specific area.
+This is a very loud siren sound outside.
+The siren is activated when a tornado has been sighted in a specific area.

 How does an au pair in your home know there is a watch or warning?

 A tornado WATCH means conditions are right for a tornado to occur.
 A tornado WARNING means a tornado has been sighted in the posted area or is visible on radar.
 The location of the sighting is normally given along with its projected movement.